johame72/OpenAI-Model-Directory/README.md

-# 🤖 OpenAI-Model-Directory
+# 🤖 OpenAI-Model-Directory 📜

 'OpenAI Model Directory' is a simple 🐍 Python program you can 🚀 RUN in Terminal to see what 🧠 OpenAI models are available for your specific 🔑 API key.
+This Python utility lets you quickly check the models available for your OpenAI API key when executed in the terminal.

 ---

-# 📜 OpenAI Model Directory

-Welcome to the **OpenAI Model Directory**.
-This Python utility lets you quickly check the models available for your OpenAI API key when executed in the terminal.

 ## 📌 Highlights